-There were no such significant / material orders passed by the Regulators during thefinancial year 2019-20.
+There were no such significant / material orders passed by the Regulators during thefinancial year 2020-21 except for the below.

 44 MATERIAL EVENTS SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENT

 The Company is an NBFC and hence the requirement under sub-section (1) of section 148of the Companies Act 2013 w.r.t Maintenance of cost records is not applicable.

 Your Directors express sincere appreciation and gratitude to the employees of theCompany at all levels for their dedicated service and commitments to the Reserve Bank ofIndia Rating Agencies Stock Exchanges Debenture Trustees RTA's Depositories Centraland State Governments and its statutory bodies for the support guidance and co-operation.Your Directors wish to thank the Customers Investors Shareholders Debenture holdersBankers Auditors Scrutiniser and other financial institutions and other stakeholders forthe whole hearted support and confidence reposed on the Company.

 | ||For and on behalf of the Board of directors of |

 |Place: Valapad ||Sd/- |